Predicting topological quantum phase transition from dynamics via multisite entanglement: Detection of Topological Criticalities via Entanglement

 \section{Detection of Topological Criticalities via Entanglement}

 To uncover the topological quantum phase transition from the dynamics of the system, we adopt three quantities as defined in the preceding section.
-We start with the commonly used quantifier for DQPT, Loschmidt echo and rate function.
+We start with the commonly used quantifier for the DQPT, the Loschmidt echo, and the rate function.